scheidan/WaMaSim/README.md

 ## Package development

 The packages `devtools`, `testthat`, and `roxygen2` are required.
-To build and test this package use the follwing workflow:
+To build and test this package use the following workflow:
 ```R
 library(devtools)